 - An assessment to recognise those who can actively demonstrate the key data ethics skills in a professional context.

-The first thing to say is that this certification requires commitment.
+The first thing to say is that this accreditation requires commitment.

 At the ODI, we challenge people to demonstrate both detailed thinking around data as well as the consideration of the bigger picture that data plays in your organisation and the wider community you serve.
-The Data Ethics Professional certification involves similar thinking and considerations.
+This involves similar thinking and considerations.